 - Dr. Stephen Taylor (Brewing Fundamentals and Sensory Analysis)

-NMSBrew Collaborations beyond CHME @ NMSU
+NMSBrew Directors beyond CHME @ NMSU

 The Brewery Engineering Program is seeking collaborative relationships with individuals having expertise across all sectors of a brewing operation, from farm to table.
 At this time, the following individuals have made a commitment to participate in this endeavor and are recognized as Affiliated Faculty: